lolguy91/KIF-But-More-Betterer/README.md

 The header contains two `uint32_t`s representing the image width and height, respectively.

 ### Pixel Data
 Each `uint32_t` after the header contains `RGBA` values for a single pixel.
-That's fucking it.
+That's it.

 ## License
 `KIFBMB` is distributed under the `GNU General Public License v3.0 (GPLv3)`.
 See the `LICENSE` file for more details.